Welcome to the A+ Scholarship Program.

 - If you meet one of the allowable exceptions listed below:

-- Click on the 2023-2024 Exception Request Form to request approval for the fall 2023, spring 2024 or summer 2024 semesters.
+- Click on the 2025-2026 A+ Exception Request Form to request approval for the fall 2025, spring 2026, and summer 2026 semesters.

-- You have a documented disability and a Reduced Courseload Accommodation through Disability Support Services (DSS).
+- You have a documented disability and a Reduced Course Load Accommodation through Disability Support Services (DSS).

-- You must contact DSS to request the Reduced Courseload Accommodation.
+- You must contact DSS to request the Reduced Course Load Accommodation.
 You may email them at DisabilityServices@otc.edu.

 - The A+ Scholarship requires enrollment in a minimum of 6 credit hours (fall/spring) or 3 hours (summer) for students who have a Reduced Courseload Accommodation through Disability Support Services.